mongock/mongock/README.md

 This example will execute `ChangeSet` 1, 2 and 3,
 because the specified systemVersion in the changeset should be greater equals the `startSystemVersion` and lower than `endSystemVersion`.

+## When use each
+### When use Mongock standalone
+Mongock standalone(`mongock-core`) is the original Mongock implementation.
+It provides the main features and while it still very easy to run, it does not rely on any framework to be executed, so that responsibility belongs to you.
+As mentioned, it's recommended when you are running an standalone java application without any framework or, even using a framework, you want to have the control of when Mongock is executed and you don't need any extra feature provided by Spring, such as bean injection, profiles, converters, etc.

+### When use SpringMongock
+This is a specialization of Mongock for [Spring][spring] users.
+SpringMongock runner implements the interface [InitializingBean][InitializingBean] provided by [Spring][spring]. so by instantiating the Mongock runner as singleton bean in the spring context, the framework will take care of the dependencies and will execute at startup.

+By using SpringMongock you can also take advantage of the Spring Profile's benefits and, if using MongoTemplate, all the SpringData features are implicitly provided.

+>**Note:** We really recommend using [MongoTemplate][MongoTemplate] for building SpringBootMongock runner.
+It provides a provides a better integration with Spring boot and it's the only way of taking advantage of SpringData, so you can use features like Mongo [CustomConversions][customConversions], etc.

+### When use SpringBootMongock

+The main benefit of using SpringBoot integration is that it provides a totally flexible way to inject dependencies, so you can inject any object to your change logs by using SpringBoot [ApplicationContext][ApplicationContext].

+In order to use this feature you need to instantiate the SpringBoot mongock class and provide the required configuration.
+Mongock will run as an [ApplicationRunner][ApplicationRunner] within SpringBoot.
+In terms of execution, it will be very similar to the standard Spring implementation, the key difference is that ApplicationRunner beans run *after* (as opposed to during) the context is fully initialized.

+>**Note:** We really recommend using [MongoTemplate][MongoTemplate] for building SpringBootMongock runner.
+It provides a provides a better integration with Spring boot and it's the only way of taking advantage of SpringData, so you can use features like Mongo [CustomConversions][customConversions], etc.

+>**Note:** Using this implementation means you need all the dependencies in your changeLogs(parameters in methods annotated with ```@ChangeSet```) declared as Spring beans.

+>**Note:** In order to have you beans injected into your changeSet methods, you need to provide the [SpringBoot][springBoot] [ApplicationContext][ApplicationContext] at building time.

+>**Note:** The dependencies injected by the ApplicationContext (other than [MongoTemplate][MongoTemplate] and [MongoDatabase][MongoDatabase]) won't be covered by the lock.
+This means that if you are accessing to Mongo through a different mechanism to the ones mentioned, the lock synchronization is not guaranteed as Mongock only ensures synchronization when Mongo is accessed via either [MongoTemplate][MongoTemplate], [MongoDatabase][MongoDatabase] or [DB][DB].
+For more information, please consult the [lock section](#configuring-lock)

 ## Build parameters
 ### Common